Don’t Weep About Sleep! Expert Answers to Your Top Sleep Questions

 Many questions also came up about babies crying while making habit changes with sleep, and the truth is… Change is hard!
 Since babies can’t communicate by telling you that they are thrown off by the behavioral differences or habit alterations, most of them cry (a least a little bit) when we modify their routines and practices.
 BUT this does not mean that you have to leave the baby alone in a room to cry for hours on end.
 There are tons of “sleep teaching” methods out there, so do a little research and find one that feels like the best fit for your family!

 Question 3: How do I get my toddler to stay in their own bed and not sneak into mine?

 Hey toddler mamas!
-With a 3 year old of my own, I FEEL YOU!
-If you are having to sit with, feed, lay next to, rock, or hold hands with your toddler to fall asleep, YOU are the sleep prop that they need to fall asleep.
+With a 3-year-old of my own, I FEEL YOU!
+If your baby is not sleeping and you are having to sit with, feed, lay next to, rock, or hold hands with your toddler to fall asleep, YOU are the sleep prop that they need to fall asleep.

 You can read in the questions above that without independent sleep skills, making it through the night in their own bed is unlikely to happen.
 Your little one needs to know how to put themselves to sleep in order to connect their sleep cycles in the middle of the night!
 Most likely, they are coming into your room because they need you (their sleep prop) to get hop into their next sleep cycle.

 If your end goal is a toddler who falls asleep in their own bed and stays there until morning, you need to be super consistent in taking them back to their own bed in the middle of the night rather than letting them snuggle in yours.
-I know it getting them back into their room seems like the “harder” option, but it typically only takes a few nights to set the new expectation and see awesome results!
+This can be the biggest reason your baby can't sleep in the long run.
+I know that getting them back into their room seems like the “harder” option, but it typically only takes a few nights to set the new expectation and see awesome results!
 And remember, the way they are falling asleep at bedtime is the best place to start with sleep independence.